 We are a clinical-stage AI-immunologyTM platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop novel immunotherapies for the treatment of various cancers, bacterial diseases and viral infections.
 Drug discovery and clinical development using historically prevailing techniques is a long, costly process with a high attrition rate.
 We believe our proprietary AI-immunology platforms, trained to translate vast amounts of data into a deep understanding of biological processes in the human body, can be harnessed to rapidly and cost effectively design and develop unique immunotherapies, thereby potentially revolutionizing the process of drug discovery and development.
-In an effort to validate the predictive power and scalability of our AI technology platforms, we have identified and are developing a pipeline of clinical product candidates initially focused in the areas of immuno-oncology and infectious diseases.
-We are currently in the clinic with our two lead product candidates, EVX-01 and EVX-02 for the treatment of various canceers.
+In an effort to validate the predictive power and scalability of our AI platforms, we have identified and are developing a pipeline of clinical product candidates initially focused in the areas of immuno-oncology and infectious disease.
+We are currently in the clinic with our two lead product candidates, EVX-01 and EVX-02, for the treatment of various cancers.
 Preliminary data from our EVX-01 clinical trial shows induction of specific T cells in 100% of patients.
-On average, each patient had reactive de novo T cells to 81.5% of the administered neoepitopes.
+80.5% of the administered neoepitopes induced reactive T cells in patients, of which 84.8% were de novo responses.
 We anticipate Phase 1/2a readouts for both product candidates in the first half of 2021.

-Our three proprietary platforms include (i) PIONEER $^{\text{TM}}$ , our immuno-oncology platform, (ii) EDEN $^{\text{TM}}$ , our bacterial disease platform, and (iii) RAVEN $^{\text{TM}}$ , our viral disease platform.
+Our three proprietary AI platforms include (i) PIONEERTM, our immuno-oncology platform, (ii) EDENTM, our bacterial disease platform, and (iii) RAVENTM, our viral disease platform.
 Currently, we are focused on using PIONEER for the development of patient-specific immunotherapies for various cancers and using EDEN to develop immunotherapies for bacterial diseases.
 We plan to use our RAVEN platform to discover and develop vaccines against future coronaviruses as well as other viral infections.
 We may, in the future, develop additional platforms to address other conditions known to have a large immunological component, examples of which could include autoimmune diseases, microbiome dysbiosis, allergies and parasites.